yogthos/config/README.md

 The library will look for the `config.edn` file on the classpath.
 The contents of this file will be merged with the environment variables found in `System/getenv` and `System/getProperties`.

-Setting up multiple configurations is done by creating Leiningen profiles in `project.clj`.
+Setting up multiple configurations is done by adding profiles to `project.clj`.
 For example, if we wanted to have a `dev` and a `prod` config we would follow the following steps.

 First, we create a `config` folder in the root of the project.
 Under the `config` we will create `dev`